zhuowei/commercialization-public/customize/desktop/wsim/best-practices-for-authoring-answer-files.md

 For example, you can define your basic customizations in an answer file that you use with Windows Setup.
 After installation finishes, you can use an answer file with **Sysprep** or **DISM**.
 For example, if you want to keep all of the drivers that were added to the installation during a **generalize** process, you can create an answer file to use with **Sysprep** that contains the **PersistAllDeviceInstalls** setting.
 You can apply an answer file by running the following command: **Sysprep /generalize /unattend:***answerfile*.

-For more information about how to use an answer file with Windows Setup, see [Windows Setup Command-Line Options](http://go.microsoft.com/fwlink/?LinkId=224964).
+For more information about how to use an answer file with Windows Setup, see [Windows Setup Command-Line Options](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-command-line-options).

-For more information about how to use an answer file with **Sysprep**, see [Sysprep Command-Line Syntax](http://go.microsoft.com/fwlink/?LinkId=224965).
+For more information about how to use an answer file with **Sysprep**, see [Sysprep Command-Line Syntax](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep-command-line-options).

-For more information about how to use an answer file with DISM, see [Unattended Servicing Command-Line Options](http://go.microsoft.com/fwlink/?LinkId=224959).
+For more information about how to use an answer file with DISM, see [DISM Unattended Servicing Command-Line Options](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/dism-unattended-servicing-command-line-options).

 ## Use the Correct Mechanisms to Add Updates to a Windows Image

 Use only the Microsoft-supported servicing mechanisms to update a Windows image.

 Use **DISM** to update an offline Windows image.
-For more information, see [Service an Offline Image](http://go.microsoft.com/fwlink/?LinkId=224966).
+For more information, see [Service an Offline Image](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/service-a-mounted-windows-image).

 During installation, you can also configure the computer to automatically download updates from Windows Update.